AlexPerrine/Salary-Estimator/README.md

 # Salary-Estimator

 ### Project Overview
-- Created a tool for fictitious ABC company to estimate salaries (MSE of 356) while building offer letters for potential employees.
+- Created a tool for fictitious ABC company to estimate salaries (insert the MAE) while building offer letters for potential employees.
 - Built a Pipeline to sequentially OneHotEncode with a ColumnTransformer and fit to different models.
 - Used RandomizedSearchCV to optimize Random Forests, Gradient Boosting and used GridSearchCV to optimize n_estimators for XGBoost to reach the best model.